Tschnu/CCL1/diary.md

 Drawing the furniture and putting it into the game.
 A Rules and Controle got added to the menu.

 20.1.
 2025
+Added the rest of the background and put in floors.

 21.1.
 2025
+I put in Soundeffects and added objets

 22.1.
 2025